xielinlin2019/Light-anchoring/README.md

 ## Team Members Responsibilities
 --------
-*Jingyi Chen*: Programming the encoding and modulation part, designing decoding and detection algorithm, programming the Android App;
+*Jingyi Chen*: Programming the encoding and modulation part, designing decoding and detection algorithm;

 *Linfeng Zhang*:  Coding signals and its corresponding software Arduino part;

-*Linlin Xie*: Programming interface of Kotlin to implement the tag anchoring;
+*Linlin Xie*: detection and decoding, programming the Android App;

-*Mercy Kyatha*: Hardware part of the LED and detector, as well as being the instructor in hardware field.
+*Mercy Kyatha*: Hardware part of the LED and encoder, as well as being the instructor in hardware field.

 ## Project Timeline